opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: convert_tz(datetime, from_timezone, to_timezone) constructs a local datetime converted from the from_timezone to the to_timezone.
+Usage: convert_tz(datetime, from_timezone, to_timezone) constructs a datetime object converted from the from_timezone to the to_timezone.

 Argument type: DATETIME, STRING, STRING